 After her retirement from formal teaching at Brookline Elementary, Marie continued teaching privately until the late 1980s.
-Marie Fisher Daugherty lived to the ripe old age of 96, passing away in 1999.
+Marie Fisher Daugherty lived to the ripe old age of ninety-six, passing away in 1999.

 This story was related by Miss Edna Engel, Marie Fisher Daugherty's younger cousin.
 Edna's grandmother was Catherine Fisher Friday (Freitag), one of the seven daughters of Philip and Eva Fisher.
 Edna has lived here in Brookline since 1992, when she moved in to assist Marie in her later years.